daniel-shuy/oauth2-keycloak-spring-boot-starter/README.md

 ### Configure `HttpSecurity` (Spring MVC)

 The `SecurityFilterChain`(s) will be created automatically.
-Create a `KeycloakWebSecurityConfigurerAdapter` to configure the `HttpSecurity`.
+Create a `KeycloakHttpSecurityCustomizer` to configure the `HttpSecurity`.

 Minimal example: